Wah, they have it rough!

 Hot Fact: Don’t fancy driving or ordering a GRAB to the airport?
 The Putrajaya & Cyberjaya ERL station, also known as Putrajaya Sentral is located in Precinct 7 of Putrajaya.
 The train only takes about 16 minutes and 20 minutes to get to KLIA and klia2, respectively.

-Here’s normally what most Malaysians see when they step out of their homes, minus the cool car.
+Here’s normally what most Malaysians see when they step out of their homes, minus the cool car: A view of their neighbour’s cars parked all over the street.

 Now, look at what the residents in Putrajaya have to face: